 Where is Monaco?

-The Capital city of Monaco is Monte Carlo.
-It is located on an escarpment at the base of Maritime Alps with the eastern part bordering France while the western portion borders Italy.
+The capital city of Monaco is Monte Carlo.
+It is located on an escarpment at the base of Maritime Alps, bordering France in the east and Italy in the west.
 About 3,500 people live in the city center while the Monte Carlo Quarter has a population of approximately 15,000 people, accounting for 40% of Monaco’s population.
 Monte Carlo is full of life and excitement.
 It is a gambling center, known for the world’s famous Place du Casino and the Salle Gainer.
-It also hosts the circuit de Monaco which hosts the Formula One Monaco Grand Prix.
+It also hosts the Circuit de Monaco which hosts the Formula One Monaco Grand Prix.
 Monte Carlo experiences Mediterranean climate, characterized by cold and fairly sunny winter.
-The temperatures range between 100C in January and 300C in August/September.Read more on Monaco's Capital
+The temperatures range between 10 degrees Celsius in January and 30 degrees Celsius in August/September.Read more on Monaco's Capital

 Monaco is a European country covering 2.00 km2.
 This makes it the 2nd smallest country in the world and about 1,350 times smaller than Rhode Island.
 Its geographic coordinates are 43 44 N, 7 24 E and Monaco is the capital city.